sugaroverflow/oopPokemonJourney/presentation.md

 ???
 - you’ve won your first badge!
+- how to model this in our code
 - there needs to be a system to earn badges
 - badge system is a functionality that can change because different badges will have different requirements to earn them.